Adoption Practice/Overview

 Our goal is summed up perfectly here: “Bred with Love for Temperament and Health”.

-If you want to apply please send an email about what you are looking for in a dog, and a brief description of your circumstances.
-If you are interested in therapy work please specify with some details.
+If you want to apply, please send an email about what you are looking for in a dog, and a brief description of your circumstances.
+If you are interested in therapy work, please specify with some details.

-Our Puppy price is *$3,000 and includes the following:
+Our Puppy price includes the following:

 Microchipping (including registration) @ 7 weeks.

-Full detailed wellness exam by a licensed experienced veterinarian.
+Fully detailed wellness exam by a licensed experienced veterinarian.

 Puppy deworming starting @ 2-3 weeks.

-Snuggle Puppy with Mom and litter mate scents.
+Snuggle Puppy with Mom and litter-mate scents.

 Puppy starter gifts.